An Overview of Microservices Architecture & Design

 - Need for Data Partitioning: Your application may process sensitive data, such as health records or credit card information.
 They will need to conform to industry-mandated data handling guidelines like GDPR, SOC2, or PCI.
 It is easier to conform to industry regulations if you have localized the sensitive data and the logic that operates on them, to a few microservices.

-- Better Team Organization: Microservices lends itself to forming 2-pizza teams (this is a somewhat antiquated concept from Amazon to mean a small team that you can feed with just two pizzas).
+- Better Team Organization: Microservices lends itself to forming two-pizza teams (a somewhat antiquated concept from Amazon to mean a small team that you can feed with just two pizzas).
 The advantage over larger teams is better communication, improved coordination, and a stronger sense of ownership.

 How to Decompose an App Into Microservices